An All in One Place Solution for Aging

 Not All CCRCs Are the Same

+While CCRCs are located throughout the country, those in some parts of the country are less expensive than in other parts, due in part to an overall cost-of-living difference.
 Location may also affect cost.
-While CCRCs are located throughout the country, those in some parts of the country are less expensive than in other parts, due in part to an overall cost-of-living difference.
-This link may help to start a search: ccrcs.com.
+Families of seniors who are comparing and investigating CCRCs might benefit from the resources that are made available by the National Continuing Care Residents Association.

 What You Will Pay For